shawntabrizi/substrate-contracts-workshop/0/building-your-contract.md

 **Learn More**

 ink! provides a built-in overflow protection enabled on our `Cargo.toml` file.
-It is __recommended__ to keep it enabled as a security mechanism.
+It is __recommended__ to keep it enabled to prevent potential overflow errors in your contract.
 ```
 [profile.release]
 panic = "abort"           <-- Panics shall be treated as aborts: reduces binary size